Save-All-The-Pets/dog_attributes/study_design.md

 # Study Design

+In this study, I'm negotiating the line between making this data publicly accessible (and fun) and ensuring I'm applying analytic rigor.
+While this study won't be published in an academic journal, I'm transparently including my code and datasets so that those interested can tweak them and discover their own trends.

 ## Variables to evaluate

 There are many ways to look at the data.
 Some of the simple but interesting ones would be looking at the dog intelligence for each grouping of dog--for example, are Hounds or Herding dogs more intelligent?
 There are many ways to slice this data, but I will rely mainly on the AKC standards in this study.
 However, I'm capturing other groups (such as the UK standards) in case others want to use this data to look at other relationships.
 I can also look at the intelligence of each animal grouped by their country of origin.
 Are certain regions of the world known for having more intelligent dogs?
 This will be a bit difficult since some countries might only have 1 or 2 dogs that come from the country, making it a result that is not statistically significant.
 Given enough time to properly clean the data, I will also build on existing research that finds that larger dogs tend to be more intelligent by taking height and weight into account for each dog.